J. Stanley Marshall: Accomplishments

 An important aspect of Marshall's campus leadership was to advance integration through science education.

 Marshall recognized the power of computer technology and the potential of computer-based learning/teaching.
 A powerful computer system was installed at FSU and national leaders in the field were recruited.

 Marshall was responsible for acquiring two major financial donations to the FSU Foundation in 1971.
 At the time, the foundation has existed for ten years, but their results had been discouraging.

 In 1972, FSU athletics had a $300,000 deficit.
 Marshall issued a challenge to community leaders for help, and the result was the creation of Seminole Boosters.
 In January 1976 Marshall also recovered from a mistake he made in 1970 when he passed on the chance to hire football coach Bobby Bowden, who was then an FSU assistant coach.
 In 1970 Marshall chose Larry Jones who lasted just three years at FSU.
-After two years of Darrell Mudra as coach following Joens, Bowden was hired by Marshall in 1976.
+After two years of Darrell Mudra as coach following Jones, Bowden was hired by Marshall in 1976.

 Post FSU

 After leaving FSU, he started the Sonitrol security company and remained president until 1987.

 He was unsuccessful as a candidate for Florida Commissioner of Education in 1986.
 In 1987 Marshall organized the James Madison Institute, a libertarian think tank in Tallahassee and remained active until his death in 2014.
-Marshall was a member of the Florida Constitutional Revision Commission in 1997, the first FSU Board of Trustees from 2002-2005, and the Florida Board of Governors of the State University System of Florida from 2004-2012.
-He also served on the Board of Trustees for Bethune-Cookman College for 12 years, chairman for 4.
+Marshall was a member of the Florida Constitutional Revision Commission in 1997, the first FSU Board of Trustees from 2002 to 2005, and the Florida Board of Governors of the State University System of Florida from 2004 to 2012.
+He also served on the board of trustees for Bethune-Cookman College for 12 years, chairman for 4.
 His book, The Tumultuous Sixties: Campus Unrest and Student Life at a Southern University, was published in 2006 and described the controversies of the era from his years as a college president and administrator.
 He was named a Fellow of the American Association for the Advancement of Science.